derailed-archive/docs/docs/introduction.md

 The fields themselves will be detailed here soon but for now we'll be detailing only the Derailed Epoch.

-The Epoch for Discoursy is the first second of the first of January 2023 or `1672531200000`.
+The Epoch for Derailed is the first second of the first of January 2023 or `1672531200000`.

 ## API Versioning & Routing